UPDATED WEDNESDAY 28TH JUNE 2017

 What is mud-pack therapy?

 During mud-pack therapy, a clay substance known as Fuller’s earth is applied to the marble and left to dry over the course of a few days.
 As it dries, the clay absorbs dirt and grease from the marble surface with plastic sheets applied on top to aid drying.
 Once the thin layer of clay is completely dried, it falls off and the surface is then cleaned with distilled water to remove any last traces of dirt and deposits.
 It’s one of the safest cleaning methods available for such monuments as it’s non-abrasive and non-corrosive.

-What does this mean for travellers visiting Agra next year?
+What does this mean for travellers visiting Agra?

-This coincides with the start of India’s low season when monsoon rains put many travellers off visiting though as one of the world’s New Seven Wonders, the Taj Mahal does attract visitors throughout the year.
-No doubt those who have already planned their trip for next year will be disappointed to find this stunning monument in less than perfect condition but with its ruby, emerald and sapphire encrusted interiors and beautiful gardens, there is more to the Taj Mahal than its dome and you’ll still be able to appreciate the splendour of the world’s favourite mausoleum regardless.
+The beginning of the process coincides with India’s low season when monsoon rains put many travellers off visiting.
+Though as one of the world’s New Seven Wonders, the Taj Mahal does attract visitors throughout the year.
+No doubt those who have already planned their trip will be disappointed to find this stunning monument in less than perfect condition.
+But with its ruby, emerald and sapphire encrusted interiors and beautiful gardens, there is more to the Taj Mahal than its dome and you’ll still be able to appreciate the splendour of the world’s favourite mausoleum regardless.